gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 decide what you think about it.
 Write your thoughts as independent permanent notes with the appropriate links to existing permanent notes.

-Only after you're able to decouple your thoughts with what you read, you'll be able to look for arguments that support other points of view.
+Only after you're able to decouple your thoughts with what you read; you'll be able to look for arguments that support other points of view.

 #### Links over Organization